dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 ----------------------------------------------------------

 In the previous example we provisioned an RWO PV - the volume is only usable with one pod at a time.
 RWO is what most of the OpenShift storage backends support.
 So far only very few options, like the basic NFS support existed, to provide a `PersistentVolume` to more than one container at once.
-The access mode used for this is **ReadWriteMany**.
+The reason is that most supported storage backends are actually *block-based*.
+That is a block device is made available to one of the container hosts and is then formatted with an XFS filesystem, which is inherently not cluster-compatible.
+GlusterFS on the other hand is a true scale-out cluster filesystem with distributed locking.
+Hence we can use the access mode **ReadWriteMany** on OpenShift.

 With CNS this capability is now available to all OpenShift deployments, no matter where they are deployed.
 To demonstrate this capability with an application we will deploy a PHP-based file uploader that has multiple front-end instances sharing a common storage repository.

-&#8680; Log back in as developer
+&#8680; Log back in as `developer` to our project `my-test-project`

-    oc login -u developer
+    oc login -u developer -n my-test-project

-&#8680; First make sure you are still in the example project created earlier

-    oc project my-test-project

 &#8680; Next deploy the example application: